The Village Gallery 2018.png

 August 10, 2025 - October 2, 2025

-Join us for an opening reception, Serena Ard, Historian from the Westchester Township History Museum, will share insights into Hannell’s life and lasting influence on the community.
+We’re honored to welcome Serena Ard, historian from the Westchester Township History Museum, who will share stories about Hazel’s life and influence in the region.
 Refreshments will be served.

 Porter County Museum